-We operate an Employee Assistance

-Programme ('EAP') run by the Hospitality

-Action.
-The EAP is available to all our

-employees 24 hours a day, 7 days a week,

-and provides a range of specialist,

-independent and confidential support

-services and resources on topics including

-Covid, anxiety, addiction, home and family

-life, domestic abuse, bereavement, financial

-uncertainty, employee rights, and general

-wellbeing.
+We operate an Employee Assistance Programme ('EAP') run by the Hospitality Action.
+The EAP is available to all our employees 24 hours a day, 7 days a week, and provides a range of specialist, independent and confidential support services and resources on topics including anxiety, addiction, home and family life, domestic abuse, bereavement, financial uncertainty, employee rights, and general wellbeing.
+In April 2022, we have introduced 'Wagestream'.
+This initiative enables our employees to access their pay within 24 hours of completing a shift, as opposed to having to wait for their traditional pay packets.